 Lundy Island is the biggest in Bristol Channel, with total area approx 4,5 km2 (1,7 ml2).
 It is approx 19 km (12 ml) off the coast of Devon (England, Torridge district) and about 1/3 the distance across Bristol Channel from Devon to South Wales.
 The island is named after a sea area in Britain designated as "national character area 159" by NaturalEngland (UK Government adviser).

-- In 2007, Lundy Island had resident population of just 28 people, including volunteers (warden, ranger, farmer and island manager, as well as house-keeping and bar staff.
-Most live in the village located at the south of the island.
-Most visitors to Lundy Island are day-trippers, though there are a total of 23 holiday properties as well as a camp site for staying visitors.
+In 2007, Lundy Island had resident population of just 28 people, including volunteers (warden, ranger, farmer and island manager), as well as house-keeping and bar staff.
+Most live in the port village located at the southourn coast.
+Most visitors are day-trippers, though there are a total of 23 holiday properties and a camping site for overnight tourists.

-- Experienced and properly equipped canoeists can kayak to Lundy Island from Lee Bay or Hartland Point.
-This takes 4-6 hours depending on tides and wind.
+Experienced and properly equipped canoeists can enjoy seakayaking to Lundy Island from Lee Bay or Hartland Point.
+This takes 4-6 hours, depending on tides and wind.

 Lundy Island cruise terminal

 Cruise ships to Lundy Island dock (anchor) at Bideford - port town on the estuary of River Torridge in north Devon, south-west England.

 Port Lundy Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Lundy Island, England.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |12 May, 2022|